Pavel Rotmistrov: Second World War

 Pavel Rotmistrov and Ivan Konev at an observation post during the Korsun-Shevchenko offensive operation.
 Winter 1944.

 As the battle ended, significant losses were reported from the 5th Guards Tank Army.
 He was removed from command following Bagration and became deputy head of armored troops at the General Staff.
-The manner in which he conducted the battle including the heavy losses the 5th Guards Tank Army took was not unnoticed by Joseph Stalin that he planned to have Rotimstrov court-martialed and sacked for the heavy losses.
+The manner in which he conducted the battle, including the heavy losses the 5th Guards Tank Army took was not unnoticed by Joseph Stalin, who planned to have Rotmistrov court-martialed and sacked for the heavy losses.
 This did not occur since Aleksandr Vasilevsky interceded.
 It is possible that the high losses incurred by the 5th Guards Tank Army at the Battle of Minsk led to his removal from command.
 It is notable that he never held an active unit command again.

 He was promoted to colonel-general in October 1943 and became the first Marshal of Armoured Troops in February 1944.

 Post-War

-Following the war he commanded the mechanized forces of the Group of Soviet Forces in Germany, and he became an assistant minister of defense.
+Following the war, he commanded the mechanized forces of the Group of Soviet Forces in Germany, and he became an assistant minister of defense.

-He became the first Chief marshal of armoured troops on 28 April 1962.
+He became the first Chief Marshal of Armoured Troops on 28 April 1962.